picymru/website/content/about.md

 ### Project Leaders
 #### Julian Milligan
 Inspired by a talk by our founder, Matthew Gall, about the importance of spreading knowledge, Julian became a STEM ambassador and later founded a CoderDojo in his home town of Carmarthen.
 Julian was inaugarated as the first PiCymru project leader on Saturday 7th June.

+#### Rob Miller
+Previously a science and technology communicator, Rob is a STEM ambassador and travels the lengths and bredths of Wales to educate children and young people.
+Rob is leading our educational outreach programme and curriculum design.